iamabrom/amazon-cognito-vue-workshop/README.md

 Now you should be able to access the demo app using the url https://localhost

-**Note** since we are using self-signed certiicate for HTTPS, browsers will display warning message and you may have to manually accept the risk to proceed to the web application.
+**Note** since we are using self-signed certificate for HTTPS, browsers will display warning message and you may have to manually accept the risk to proceed to the web application.

-#### Testing basic user
+#### Testing passwordless authentication

 You can now register a new user by clicking the Sign-Up link on the login form, this version of the demo app requires user to register a FIDO2 authenticator device during registration, you need to either use a FIDO2 key or use the built-in authenticator in your device if you have one.

 ![test sign-up](docs/images/test-recorded01.gif)

-#### Testing premium user

 #### Clean-up